“Hooray! It’s tax time!” said no one, ever.

 2. Choose Categories That Matter to You.

-Every person’s filing system may look different as they customize it to fit their needs, but here are some broad categories Till suggests based on the most common deductions that people itemize above the standard deduction:
+Every person’s filing system may look different as they customize it to fit their needs, but here are some broad categories Till suggests based on the most common tax deductible items that people itemize above the standard deduction:

 - Property taxes